-At first, a cluster composed by 20 water molecules (shown in Figure 5 and Figure S1 of the SI) has been used, in which the pattern of exposed water molecules is suitable for a H-relay mechanism mediated by four water molecules.
-It should be noted that in Ref.
-37 a protonrelay mechanism mediated by three water molecules, in turn solvated by seven additional waters, was used.
-In the present work, the four H_2O molecules involved in the hydrogen transfer and the adsorbed species have been considered as the reaction center of the process under study, hence they constitute the higher-level QM portion of the system.
-Following the outcomes of the benchmark study, the DSD-PBEP86-D3 functional in conjunction with the jul-cc-pVTZ basis set has been used for the purpose, while the remaining part of the cluster, treated at a lower QM' level, has been described by the PW6B95-D3 DF in conjunction with the jul-cc-pVDZ basis set.
-The energetic profile of the HCN≠HNC isomerization occurring on the (H2O)20 cluster is reported in Figure 5 where it is also compared with that for the $(H_2O)2$ -mediated process.
+used, in which the pattern of exposed water molecules is suitable for a H-relay mechanism mediated by four water molecules.
+It should be noted that in ref 36 a proton-relay mechanism mediated by three water molecules, in turn solvated by seven additional waters, was used.
+In the present work, the four H2O molecules involved in the hydrogen transfer and the adsorbed species have been considered as the reaction center of the process under study; hence, they constitute the higher-level QM portion of the system.
+Following the outcomes of the benchmark study, the DSD-PBEP86-D3 functional in conjunction with the jul-cc-pVTZ basis set has been used for the purpose, while the remaining part of the cluster, treated at a lower QM' level, has been described by the PW6B95-D3 DF in conjunction with the julcc-pVDZ basis set.
+The energetic profile of the HCN $\rightleftharpoons$ HNC isomerization occurring on the $(H_2O){20}$ cluster is reported in Figure 5 where it is also compared with that for the $(H_2O)2$ - mediated process.
 Going from the process assisted by two waters to that assisted by four water molecules in the $(H_2O){20}$ cluster lowers the energy of all the species present in the reactive PES.
 The most remarkable effect is the reduction of the energy barrier ruling the isomerization when considering the 20 water cluster in place of just two water molecules involved in the simplest possible relay mechanism.

-The dependence of the energy profile on the number of water molecules involved in the relay mechanism was already pointed out. ^{36,37} However, only few water molecules were considered and no attempt to simulate the effect of ice bulk has been reported beyond the PCM level, whose reliability is, however, questionable for hydrogen-bonding solids.
-For comparison, Table 3 lists the relative energies (corrected for the zero point vibrational energies, ZPVEs of the elementary steps obtained by Koch et al.37 and in the present work (further details are given in Table S4 of the SI).
-As it can be seen, the relative energy for HCN interacting
+The dependence of the energy profile on the number of water molecules involved in the relay mechanism was already pointed out.
+However, only few water molecules were considered and no attempt to simulate the effect of ice bulk has been reported beyond the PCM level, whose reliability is, however, questionable for hydrogen-bonding solids.
+For comparison, Table 3 lists the relative energies (corrected for the zero point vibrational energies, ZPVEs of the elementary steps obtained by Koch et al.,36 and in the present work) (further details are given in Table S5 of the Supporting Information).
+As it can be seen, the relative energy for HCN interacting with the water cluster is only marginally affected by the cluster size, but there is a huge effect on the activation barrier.
+While an overall fair agreement between the present results and those obtained in ref 36, can be noted, there is a difference of about 18 kJ/mol for the energy of the transition state.
+This can be explained by considering that Koch et al. investigated the role of the crystalline environment by optimizing for the different stationary points the positions of seven water molecules around the HNC···( $H_2O$ )3 complex without any constraint related to the arrangement of water molecules in icy structures.
+The importance of the morphological pattern in ice is highlighted by the present results: indeed, using a $(H_2O){20}$ cluster with the same molecular arrangement as in ice XI rules out the possibility of a process catalyzed by two or three water molecules.
+Rather, the molecular arrangement at the surface permits a process assisted by four water molecules (see Figure 5).

-Table 3 Relative ground state energies (kJ/mol) with respect to HNC-(H2O)n post reactive complex and comparison with the results of Ref.
-37 Both the total number of water molecules (n) and the number of water molecules directly involved in the relay mechanism (n_R) are indicated.
-All values include ZPVEs.